agakhil13/terraform-quick-notes/ReadMe.md

 4. terraform destroy
     > Delete all the created  resources.
 5. --auto-approve
-    > This option is use to disable the prompt for confirmation.
+    > This option is use to disable the confirmation prompt.
 6. terraform output
     > Display output variables and values.